dannil/scb-java-client/README.md

 // Create the client
 SCBClient client = new SCBClient();

-// Retrieve some clients matching the table you want to fetch information from PopulationDemographyClient populationDemographyClient = client.population().demography();
+// Retrieve some client(s) matching the table(s) you want to fetch information from PopulationDemographyClient populationDemographyClient = client.population().demography();
 PopulationStatisticsClient populationStatisticsClient = client.population().statistics();